JUGG097/Nigeria-Covid19-Dashboard/README.md

 # Nigeria-Covid19-Dashboard
-This repository contains the code used to build a simple Covid 19 Cases Distribution of Nigeria Website
+This repository contains the code used to build a simple website that reports the Covid 19 Cases Distribution in Nigeria